Why does employment law exist?

 Employee rights

-As an employee, they have rights set out by employment law.
-These can include:
+As an employee, individuals have rights set out by employment law.

 - A right to written terms which outline their job rights and responsibilities, start date, job title, rate of pay, holiday and holiday pay entitlement, notice periods, place of work, benefits/remuneration, paid leave etc.